WeDot-Engine/WeDot-docs/src/classes/class_projectsettings.md

 [`int`](class_int.md) **debug/gdscript/warnings/shadowed_variable** = ``1`` <div id="class_projectsettings_property_debug/gdscript/warnings/shadowed_variable"></div>

-When set to `warn` or `error`, produces a warning or an error respectively when defining a local or member variable that would shadow a member variable that the class defines.
+When set to `warn` or `error`, produces a warning or an error respectively when a local variable or local constant shadows a member declared in the current class.

 <!-- rst-class:: classref-item-separator -->